 What Goes in It?

-Red and white quinoa – you can buy a packet of pre-mixed two-tone quinoa (or even three-color though it will be expensive), or you can mix it up yourself.
-When tasting, you will see that white quinoa has a more delicate taste and a lighter, mellow texture than red quinoa.
-The latter has a slightly richer and more subtle nutty flavor; its texture is denser.
-It's splendid next to green vegetables.
+- Red and white quinoa – you can buy a packet of pre-mixed two-tone quinoa (or even three-color though it will be expensive), or you can mix it up yourself.

 If you don't have this ingredient, you can replace it with Butternut squash.

-Brussels sprouts – belonging to the cabbage family, their diameter ranges from about ½ inch to 1 ½ inch (1 cm to 2.5 cm).
-The smaller ones are softer, which is better.
+- Brussels sprouts – the smaller ones are softer, which is better.
 Buy some that are bright green with compact bulbs.

-Poppy seeds – these are great for adding a third color dimension to quinoa (hey, this is a more economical way to have a tricolor type).
+- Poppy seeds – these are great for adding a third color dimension to quinoa (hey, this is a more economical way to have a tricolor type).
 These tiny, dried, dark gray-blue seeds can be purchased at most grocery stores.
 There are also beige and brown poppy seeds commonly offered in Asian or Eastern markets, so you can try them too.
-Due to their high-fat content, they're prone to rancidity.

 If you don't want to fuss, get store-bought vegan ricotta, like the one from the American brands Toffuti or Kite Hill.